HarrisonT0/helpdesk-tickets/README.md

 pip install -r requirements.txt
 ```

+Once the app is running, you can log into any of the default user accounts created in the database seed script (such as *admin@company.com*), using the default password: *Password123!*.
+You can see the seed script for more details at `helpdesk_management/utils/seed_database.py`

 ## Development
 Commits follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) spec.
 `ruff` is used for linting and formatting.